Henry McGee: Biography

 Born in South Kensington, London, and educated at Stonyhurst College, McGee hoped to become a doctor, but the death of his father when he was 17 put financial strains on the family that ended his plans.
 Having enjoyed acting as a boy, McGee decided to follow his mother's side of the family, which could trace its involvement in theatre back to Kitty Clive, and trained as an actor at the Italia Conti School.

-He went on to play supporting roles in numerous films and television series, including The Italian Job (1969), The Saint and The Avengers.
+He went on to play supporting roles in numerous films and television series, including The Diary of Samuel Pepys, The Italian Job (1969), The Saint and The Avengers.
 But it is for comedy roles that he is best remembered, primarily and most famously for his straight-man interviewer in The Benny Hill Show.
 He's also remembered by many as the 'mummy' of Honey Monster, a large, yellow, furry creature in advertisements for the breakfast cereal Sugar Puffs.

-McGee played Two-Ton Ted in the video of Ernie (The Fastest Milkman in the West).
+McGee played Two-Ton Ted in the video of "Ernie (The Fastest Milkman in the West)".
 Other comedy roles included the holiday centre manager in the 1973 film Holiday on the Buses, officious policemen in Adventures of a Taxi Driver (1976) and Revenge of the Pink Panther (1978), the TV presenter Harold Hump in Carry On Emmannuelle (1978), opposite Charlie Drake in the ATV/ITV situation comedy The Worker (1965–78), and There Was An Englishman, An Irishman and a Scotsman, a BBC Scotland comedy series written by Lew Schwarz.
 McGee was the Englishman, with Harry Towb as the Irishman and Roy Kinnear as the Scot.
 The show ran for one series in 1972.
 He also appeared in an episode of Rising Damp as a conman, Seymour.
 In 2003, he appeared in the episode "The Miraculous Curing of Old Goff Helliwell" in Last of the Summer Wine.

 He had a long and successful stage career, starting at the Open Air Theatre, Regent's Park in 1950, subsequently receiving plaudits for deadpan delivery in such classic comedies as The Ghost Train, Plunder, The Man Most Likely To and Move Over, Mrs Markham.